Bartender's Boyfriend Charged in Connection to Her Death

-Jeremy Boshears, 32, of Coal City, was charged with concealment of a homicidal death in the shooting of 24-year-old Kaitlyn Kearns, the sheriff's office said.
-A warrant was issued for his arrest and bond was set at $250,000, according to authorities.
+Boshears is currently in custody in Kankakee County, according to the Will County State's Attorney.
+Police allege that Boshears shot Kearns in the head on Nov.
+13 and hid her body inside of her Jeep and then parked the vehicle inside a pole barn in Aroma Park in rural Kankakee County.

-"This morning, Sheriff’s detectives met with the Will County State’s Attorney’s Office and the Kankakee County State’s Attorney’s Office in order to determine that probable cause was met for the arrest of Boshears," the sheriff's office said in a statement.
+"The sense of urgency displayed by these detectives was second to none," State's Attorney Glasgow said in a statement.
+"I feel privileged to have worked with them on this very difficult investigation."

-Boshears' attorney, Neil Patel, said Boshear was being transported to the Jerome Combs Detention Center in Kankakee.
+Boshears was charged Friday with concealment of a homicidal death in the shooting of Kearns, the sheriff's office said.
+Those charges, filed in Kankakee County, will be dropped, according to authorities, and similar charges will be filed in Will County, where Boshears' prosecution will take place.

 Authorities said they believe Kearns had met Boshears four weeks ago while working at Woody's Bar in Joliet.
 She had been in a dating relationship with him for the past two weeks, officials said.